 3. Weight Loss Gets Easier

-Still trying to get rid of that stubborn belly fat?
+Still, trying to get rid of that stubborn belly fat?
 Yeah, it gets pretty frustrating, especially when you’re doing hours on the treadmill every day.
 If you want to see change, then stop doing that.
 Start strength training because it speeds up your metabolism quicker than any other form of movement.
-Also, the issue with crash dieting is that you restrict yourself too much and whilst you might lose some weight, you’ll also drop in muscle mass.
+Also, the issue with crash dieting is that you restrict yourself too much, and whilst you might lose some weight, you’ll also drop in muscle mass.
 That means you will slowly require fewer and fewer calories to sustain your body’s muscle-building systems, which means you will have to keep lowering your calories to lose weight.
 This is unsustainable and unpleasant after a while because you’re going to crash at some point.

 This means that you need to use strength training and a PCOS-friendly diet to prevent muscle loss and keep your metabolic rate high.
 Whether you’re on a diet, strength training will stimulate muscle growth and prevent muscle loss.
-Plus, having more muscles burns more calories at rest – so not only when you’re exercising!
+Plus, having more muscles burns more calories at rest – so it’s not only when you’re exercising!
 Therefore, losing weight will become a natural process and won’t seem like such a demotivating and frustrating process.